ninewands/privacy-policy/en/index.md

 We may share certain personal data with trusted third-party service providers to ensure seamless service delivery.
 The entities and their respective purposes are:

 * Amazon Web Services (AWS): Used for cloud-based service hosting and data storage.
-* Firebase (Google LLC): Facilitates user authentication and security management.
-* Google Analytics: Collects anonymized event data to analyze and improve service performance.
+* Google Analytics (Google LLC): Collects anonymized event data to analyze and improve service performance.
+* OpenAI: Used to analyze user messages so that AI can better understand and respond.
+* Gemini (Google LLC): Used to analyze user messages so that AI can better understand and respond.
+* Anthropic: Used to analyze user messages so that AI can better understand and respond.

 We ensure that any third-party providers adhere to stringent data protection standards to safeguard user data.